Similarity-preserving Image-image Domain Adaptation for Person Re-identification

 \section{Introduction}

-} \IEEEPARstart{T}{his} article considers the domain adaptation in person re-ID.
-The re-ID task aims at searching for images of the same person to the query.
+} \IEEEPARstart{T}{his} article studies the domain adaptation problem in person re-ID under a ``learning via translation" framework.
 In our setting, the source domain is fully annotated with identity labels, and the target domain does not have any ID labels.
 In the community, domain adaptation of re-ID is gaining increasing popularity, because of 1) the expensive labeling process and 2) when models trained on one dataset are directly used on another, the re-ID accuracy drops dramatically \cite{fan17unsupervised} due to dataset bias \cite{DBLP:conf/cvpr/TorralbaE11}.

 A commonly used strategy to above-mentioned problems is unsupervised domain adaptation (UDA).
-But this line of methods usually assume that the source and target domains contain the same set of classes.
+But this line of methods usually assumes that the source and target domains contain the same set of classes.
 This assumption does not hold in person re-ID because different re-ID datasets usually contain entirely different persons (classes).
 In UDA, a recent trend is image-level domain translation \cite{ hoffman2018cycada, DBLP:journals/corr/BousmalisSDEK16, DBLP:conf/nips/LiuT16}, which motivates us to explore a ``learning via translation'' framework.
-In the \textbf{baseline approach}, two components are involved.
+The framework consists of two components.
 First, labeled images from the source domain are translated to the target domain, so the translated images and images from the target domain share similar styles, \eg, backgrounds, resolutions, and light conditions.
 Second, the style-translated images and their associated labels are used for supervised learning in the target domain.
 In literature, commonly used image-level translation methods include \cite{DiscoGAN, DualGAN, cycle,stargan}.
-In this paper, we adopt CycleGAN in the baseline.
+In our work, we adopt CycleGAN in the baseline.

-The objective of this research is two-fold: 1) the visual cues associated with the ID label of an image should be preserved during image-image translation.
-In our scenario, the visual cues refer to the underlying ID information for the foreground pedestrians.
-2) The translated images can be used to learn a discriminative model for the target domain.
+In person re-ID, there is a distinct yet unconsidered requirement for the baseline described above: the visual content associated with the ID label of an image should be preserved during image-image translation.
+In our scenario, such visual content usually refers to the underlying (latent) ID information for a foreground pedestrian.
+To meet this requirement tailored for re-ID, we first propose a heuristic solution, named Similarity Preserving Generative Adversarial Network (SPGAN).
+Then, we further study the relation between feature learning and image translation, and propose eSPGAN, an upgrade version of SPGAN.